matthias-ong/Chemistry-with-VR/README.md

 - `Pinch Scaling`: Alternatively, you may use left and right controllers separately, point at the same target and pinch with both controllers open/close to scale the molecule.

 `Gizmo` mode once activated will output on the console.
 After turning it on, click on an interactable model in the practice area (**NOT** the video tutorial area) to bring out the Gizmo tools.
+Note that **rotation** for non-uniform scaling is **NOT SUPPORTED!**

 **Completion**:
-After successfully completing the interaction, you will see `Particles and a Sound effect` for a few seconds as feedback.
+After successfully completing the practice interaction, you will see `Particles and a Sound effect` for a few seconds as feedback.
 ![](https://github.com/ToM4tto/CSD3120-IPA/blob/main/screenshots/correct.png)